r-link/Link_et_al_2020_supplementary_material_C/README.md

 ## Structure

-The Stan model code is stored in the `\stan` folder, while the code for the simple frequentist models used to generate starting values is stored in `1_HFD_analysis_nlme.R` and the code used to fit the models is found in `1_HFD_analysis_stan.R`.
+The Stan model code is stored in the `/stan` folder, while the code for the simple frequentist models used to generate starting values is stored in `1_HFD_analysis_nlme.R` and the code used to fit the models is found in `1_HFD_analysis_stan.R`.